GReD-Clermont/omero_macro-extensions/README.md

 imageplusID = Ext.getImage(imageIds[0]);
 ```

 ROIs from OMERO can also be added to the ROI manager (and the current image).
-ROIs composed of multiple shapes (eg 3D/4D) will share the same values in the "ROI" and "ROI_ID" properties in ImageJ.
+ROIs composed of multiple shapes (eg
+3D/4D) will share the same values in the "ROI" and "ROI_ID" properties in ImageJ.
+These can be optionnally changed with
+the "property" parameter: local indices will be in "property" while OMERO IDs will be in "property + _ID".
 This is achieved through:

 ```
-nIJROIs = Ext.getROIs(imageIds[0]);
+nIJROIs = Ext.getROIs(imageIds[0], property);
 ```

 Conversely, ImageJ ROIs can also be saved to OMERO (the property is used to group ImageJ shapes into a single 3D/4D ROI